-As our dogs get older, the degeneration of movement and the onset of joint pain is inevitable – a bit like us pet parents!
-But before you turn to expensive vet treatments, there are some easier ways to slow down, and even prevent, the beginning of joint issues and arthritis in your favourite pet pooch!
+As our furry friends get older, degeneration of healthy joints and the onset of joint pain is inevitable – very similar to us puppy parents!
+But before you have to turn to expensive vet treatments to help your pup, there are some easier ways to slow down, and even prevent, the beginning of joint issues and potential arthritis in your favourite pup!

-Joint issues are a common problem in most ageing dogs, caused by the wear and tear of cartilage after years of jumping, running and playing.
-As the cartilage deteriorates, it can develop into arthritis, leading to extremely painful joints which leaves your dog reluctant to move.
+Joint issues are a common problem in most ageing dogs, affecting over half of dogs over the age of 7, in the United States.
+With some dogs more prone to joint difficulties because of their breed; Labradors, German Shepherds, Newfoundlands, and Rottweilers, this discomfort is normally caused by the wear and tear of cartilage after years of jumping, running, and playing.
+As the cartilage deteriorates, dogs often develop arthritis, leading to extremely painful joints which leaves your dog reluctant to move.

-Joint issues are more common in larger dogs, as they bear more weight on their legs throughout their lifetime.
-But all dogs are at risk.
-Joint issues mainly occur in the hips and knees of your pet, but damage can be done to elbows and other joints, too, making it uncomfortable for your beloved pet to sit, lay, climb or walk.
+Mainly occurring in the hips and knees of your pet, joint pain, and arthritis can also affect the elbows and other joints, too, making it uncomfortable for your beloved pet to sit, lay, climb or walk.

-You can help slow down the degeneration of your dog’s joints in a number of ways, some of which can even prevent more damage occurring.
-Here are 5 ways to keep your pet’s joints healthy:
+But, it isn’t all bad - you can help slow down the degeneration of your dog’s joints in a number of ways and prevent more damage occurring within the joint spaces.